muuki88/sbt-graphql/README.md

 * `name in graphqlCodegen` - Used as a module name in the `Sangria` code generator.
 * `graphqlCodegenJson` - Generate JSON encoders/decoders with your graphql query.
 Default is `JsonCodec.None`.
   Note that not all styles support JSON encoder/decoder generation.
+* `graphqlCodegenImports: Seq[String]` - A list of additional that are included in every generated file

 #### JSON support